How to Carve a Turkey (Easiest Method)

-Before you delve in, make sure that you have your carving station set up with everything you need as detailed above.
+Before you start slicing away at your turkey, make sure that you have your carving station set up with everything you need, as detailed above.
 You will need a stable surface, as free from clutter and other dishes as possible, with plenty of elbow room.

 While it may be tempting to get the carving out of the way early on, you should ideally leave it until just before serving to ensure that your turkey stays warm and is well-rested.

 Make sure you have a warmed serving platter handy.
 Ideally you want to transfer your meat straight away after slicing each part.

 Place your cooked, rested turkey in the center of your cutting board with the cavity facing towards you.